 So I started chasing that.
 For years.
 But what was going on I think, was I was chasing the immaculate high of that evening.
 I never quite found it again.

 (I had a similar feeling during my one and only visit to Vegas when I got a royal flush on the poker tables.
 A crazy rush went through my body as I picked up my cards and knew I had a great winning hand.
-The difference is, I walked away from the poker table and never went back because, being an addict, I recognized that rush as a potential addiction and it scared the piss out of me.)
+The difference is, I walked away from the poker table and never went back because I recognized that rush as a potential addiction and it scared the piss out of me.)

 The rush I got on contest night in 2011 was a socially accepted,celebrated accomplishment.
 I could chase that addiction!
 Instead of really trying to find MY voice, I was mostly trying to find A voice, just so I could be heard and celebrated again.
 So I could feel that rush again.